teixeluis/escooter-lcd-esc-decode/README.md

 relatively complex  device which besides having to handle large amounts of power, it needs to perform very fast switching of the current and operate in a closed loop.

-Normally in order to estimate the position of the shaft, some kind of resolver is required.
-One of the methods consists of measuring the output from the unpowered phase.
-When one of the stator coils crosses a magnetic pole, a current pulse can be measured, therefore providing feedback on the motor position.
-This is not however a very reliable method, as when the motor is stopped, it is not possible to determine its position.
-This is because there is no induced current when a magnet is stationary relative to a coil.
-BLDC motors using this approach will normally start "blindly" with low torque, and as soon as a signal is picked up by the unpowered phase, these will readjust the timings and continue at the desired torque.
-This method is good enough for applications that don't require full torque at zero RPM (e.g airplanes, helicopters, boats), but is inadequate where motors need to drive wheels and provide torque from stand still.
-In this case an external sensor is required.
-The cheapest and most common approach used in e-Scooters and other EV's consists of adding Hall Effect sensors to the motor stators.
-Depending on where the magnetic poles are located relative to these sensors, a very linear response is obtained.
-This provides a very good position estimation, regardless if the shaft is moving or not.

 There are several manufacturers producing ESC's for EV's in China, and normally there is very little technical information provided by these, other that the bare minimum required for installation and usage.
 This makes it a challenge for example to understand which parts can